Hamadan: Famous names after Islam

-Significant Incident
+Incident

-In February 1990, the bank's central branch in Hamadan experienced a tragic robbery.
-The event resulted in the loss of life of the bank manager Abdulrahman Nafisi, his family, and a security guard.
-The bank manager, Abdulrahman Nafisi, displayed extraordinary courage by prioritizing the safety of the bank's funds over his own life.
-Despite being under torture, he pleaded with the robbers to take his personal belongings instead of the people's money.
+In February 1990, in the central branch of Bank Keshavarzi in Hamadan, a robbery resulted in the killing of the bank manager, Abdulrahman Nafisi, his family, and a security guard.
+Nafisi prioritized the safety of the bank's funds over his own life and despite being under torture, pleaded with the robbers to take his personal belongings instead of the people's money.